RemcoTukker/eve-nodejs-remco/README.md

 The whole lifecycle is thus: hibernated -> running -> suspended -> running -> hibernated.

 In order to support this lifecycle, the agent is preferably stored in two separate files [hrm, actually, maybe this is a bit silly, not really necessary.
 Only thing we can do is make a standard constructor/desctructor/etc file available for simplest use cases]: one for the agent functionality and logic (or "state"), the second for the agent lifecycle management.
 In code, this translates respectively to a plain object for the functionality/state, and constructor wrapper code for the lifecycle management.
 These files are connected according to the CommonJS standard: a simple 'require' to the constructor wrapper from the agent object.

+Agents are thought of as more or less self-contained units.
+Therefore, it is not recommended to use prototypical inheritance for agents: it adds dependencies that are very hard to track and are likely to give unexpected results.
+As far as I can see, it's only use case is reduction of memory footprint for very large numbers of agents; even in that case it's better to move functions that are shared between all agents into a separate agent or service, or just use an additional server.
+It's a bit more work, but gives significant simplification of the system, in particular when moving agents between servers.

 ### Agent Mobility